rubigdata/bigdata-blog-2019-SamSweere/Assignment2.md

 unnaturally	1
 ...
 ```
-Note that the Wordcount program doesn't take punctuation marks and interrobang (?!:() etc) into account.
+Note that the Wordcount program doesn't take punctuation marks and interrobang (?!:; etc) into account.

-A thing to note is that the Wordcount code is that if an previous output folder already exitst it will throw an error.
+When running a program multiple times on the HDFS cluster we can get an error that the output folder already exists.
+This is because a previous execution of the program will already have created the output folder.
 In order to be able to run the wordcount code again we have to remove the previous output folder.
 This can be done using:

 ```
 bin/hdfs dfs -rm -r -f /user/root/output
 ```

-### The code
+## The code
-The two two crucial functions of every Map-Reduce program are the `map` and the `reduce`.
-For the wordcount they look like:
+The two two crucial functions of every Map-Reduce program are the `map` and the `reduce` functions.
+For the `Wordcount.java` they look like:
 ```
 public void map(Object key, Text value, Context context
                     ) throws IOException, InterruptedException {